niraj8/niraj8/collected.md

 description: A collection of quotes, notes, links and other things I've collected over time.
 ---

+2025-07-24
+> If you're thinking without writing, you only think you're thinking. - Leslie Lamport

 2025-07-15
 > Tat Tvam Asi